Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 If you prefer to just grab a bike without heading into a bike shop, you can do that, too.
 Some of the best bike shops in Reno offer bike rentals as well as gear.

-If you’re looking for bike rentals in Reno, or a bike shop to purchase your own bike or get your bike fixed, visit Sparks Cyclery, Velo Reno, Sierra Cyclesmith, REI, Forever 2 Wheels +, College Cyclery, The Dropout Bike Shop, or Orange Pedal Cycling and Coffee.
-If Truckee/Tahoe bike rentals or Tahoe bike shops are what you’re looking for, check out this collection curated by Reno-Tahoe and Yelp in honor of Interbike!
+If you’re looking for bike rentals in Reno or a bike shop to purchase your own bike or get your bike fixed, visit Sparks Cyclery, Velo Reno, Sierra Cyclesmith, REI, Forever 2 Wheels +, College Cyclery, The Dropout Bike Shop, or Orange Pedal Cycling and Coffee.
+If Truckee/Tahoe bike rentals or Tahoe bike shops are what you’re looking for, check out this collection curated by Reno-Tahoe and Yelp!

 From parts and repair to gear and answers to your biking questions, these bike shops offer some of the best products and service in Reno-Sparks.
 The Reno bike scene is growing and it’s a great way to experience the area in true cycling fashion, whether you’re on a Schwinn or a Salsa.